-The Remote Annex 4000 provides dial-up routing support for UNIX and Novell networks.
-Using a Remote Annex 4000, network administrators can connect two or more local area networks (LANs) over a wide area network (WAN) using a standard telephone line.
+The Remote Annex 2000 provides dial-up routing support for UNIX and Novell networks.
+Using a Remote Annex 2000, network administrators can connect two or more local area networks (LANs) over a wide area network (WAN) using a standard telephone line.

-Figure 1-2 shows how the Remote Annex 4000 is used for dial-up routing.
+Figure 1-2 illustrates the Remote Annex 2000 as a dial-up router.

 Figure 1-2.
-The Remote Annex 4000 as a Dial-up Router
+RA 2000 as a Dial-up Router